kofemann/pnfs-community/README.md

 For a quick start, use provided **docker-compose.yml** file.
-As pNFS DSes have to publish their IP addresses, add an .env file with the IP address whicch have to be offerend to the clients:
+As pNFS DSes have to publish their IP addresses, add an .env file with the IP address which have to be offered to the clients:

 ```property
 # example .env file